How to contribute to the Go language

 4. Clone the Go repo

-We know that our spec is located in the go repository.
+We know the spec is located in the go repository.

 $ git clone https://go.googlesource.com/go && (cd go && go install golang.org/x/review/git-codereview@latest && git-codereview hooks)